-Rather than answer a million emails (and risk dropping the ball or miss out on seats because you couldn’t get to the email fast enough), why not take travel management outside of your email inbox altogether?
+Rather than answer a million emails (and risk dropping the ball or missing out on seats because you couldn’t get to the email fast enough), why not move travel management outside of your email inbox altogether?

-Why not track it—as in, see what trips need to be booked and finalized, which ones are ongoing, which have passed, etc.
+Why not track it—as in, see what trips need to be booked and finalized, which ones are ongoing, which have passed, which team members are traveling and when etc.

 Turns out, there are better ways to manage business travel than with email.
 Read on for the 5 steps it takes to improve your travel management process.

 1. Determine priorities for administrators, managers and travelers

 Business travel is one of the most complex expenditures of any business.
 Each trip has different goals and purposes, and each person involved with the trip has different priorities.

 - The business traveler wants an itinerary that doesn’t cause unnecessary sleep-loss, a comfortable room with WiFi, and maybe an extra day to explore a new city and turn a business trip into personal travel – a.k.a a “bleisure” trip.